 There are many effective ways parents can help improve student academic growth that are not time-consuming.
 Some include following helpful homework tips, reading with your child, asking them to explain their answers, taking advantage of teachable moments, involving them in problem-solving, asking them to create their own solution, and so many more.
 Please take some time to check out our parent resources page on our website (link to the right).
-Also, page 3 of this newsletter has a nice introduction to transition of common core standards to the Next Generation Standards.
+Also, page 3 of this newsletter has information on the transition to the Next Generation Learning Standards.